Thursday, July 28, 2022

 Karl von Rotteck's newly erected bust on Franziskanerplatz in 1850

-His effigy had already a bad start when it was removed in 1851 from his original place in a darkness and fog operation.
+His effigy had already a bad start when it was removed in 1851 from its original place in a darkness and fog operation.

 Second inauguration of von Rotteck's bust at the Rotteckplatz in 1861

-The bust was stored and only ten years later moved to a place near his former residence.
+The bust was stored, and only ten years later, it moved to a place near his former residence.
 But this was only the beginning of an odyssey.

 After the war, the bust stood in front of Kollegiengebรคude 2